 Because special collections materials are rare, unique, and usually irreplaceable, they are subject to a higher level of security than other library materials.
-Therefore, special collections materials can only be used in a secure reading room under the supervision of repository staff, and cannot be checked out.
-Accordingly, researchers must register to be a special collections researcher, and check in and out each time they visit a special collections reading room.
+Special collections materials can only be used in a secure reading room under the supervision of repository staff, and cannot be checked out.
+Accordingly, researchers must register to be a special collections user, and check in and out each time they visit a special collections reading room.
 Registering as a special collections user also allows you to conveniently request materials online before your visit.

-All researchers using collection material in the secure environment of one of Yale University Library's special collections reading rooms must agree to the terms, conditions, and guidelines specified in the Yale University Library User Agreement for Special Collections as a condition for access to Yale's special collections.
+All researchers using collection material in the secure environment of one of Yale University's special collections reading rooms must agree to the terms, conditions, and guidelines specified in the Yale University Library User Agreement for Special Collections as a condition for access to Yale's special collections.
 The agreement language, supplied for consultation in a separate box in the right-hand column, is an integral part of the special collections registration process.
 Researchers with a valid Yale NetID can use Yale’s Central Authentication Service (CAS) to register online and create a special collections account.
 All other researchers must provide a valid email address in order to complete this registration/account-creation process.
 Without exception, researchers must complete the online registration process before any access to special collections materials will be provided.

 In addition to assenting to the user agreement, the following are required the first time you come in person to a Yale University Library special collections reading room in order to complete the registration process to access collection material:

-Supply ONE of the following:
+Supply one of the following:

 Once your registration is completed you can be signed into any Yale University Library special collections reading room without presenting an ID each time.

 Your special collections account information will need to be updated and your current photograph re-taken annually.

 Click here to register online as a user at any of the following repositories.

 This registration is valid for access to the special collections materials and reading rooms of the Yale Center for British Art and the Yale University Library, hereafter referred to as “the special collections”.